mannybatt/CreepyCorridor2022-2023/README.md

 # Creepy Corridor Halloween Walk Through

-These four Arduino files are the complete backbone for my 2022 Haunted Hallway Walk Through attraction.
-The entire project ran off of four ESP8266 microcontrollers that was in charge of detecting people and activated various components of the hallway.
+These five files are the complete backbone for my 2023 Haunted Hallway Walkthrough attraction!
+The entire project runs off of five ESP8266 microcontrollers tasked with detecting people and setting off various customized effects.
 <br />
 A video of the Walkthrough can be found here!<br>
 <a href="https://www.youtube.com/embed/7BNbQcme6Kc" target="_blank">